lavolp3/MMM-WeatherBoy/README.md

 # MMM-WeatherBoy
 This is a [Magic Mirror](https://github.com/MichMich/MagicMirror) module for the kids!
 Show them what to wear outside!
-It uses broadcasted weather data to show a byo wearing weather-suitable clothes.
+It uses broadcasted weather data to show a boy wearing weather-suitable clothes.
+**Please note dependencies below**

 ## Screenshot